-Most travellers will require a visa to enter South Sudan, which is hampered by the fact that as a new country there are very few embassies.
-However, they can be obtained in both London and Washington.
+Most travellers will require a visa to enter South Sudan, which can be obtained online through this link: https://evisa.gov.ss/ .
 You will usually need a visa invitation or proof of hotel reservation, which we can provide.
 Visa regulations can change however and so we recommend that you contact your nearest embassy, or us, for the most up to date information.

 Health and vaccinations

 We are not medically qualified and so we recommend that you speak to your doctor or nearest health professional for advice concerning recommended vaccinations.
 For more advice on vaccinations, you can also visit www.fitfortravel.nhs.uk.